oxijas/dotfiles/README.md

 Otherwise all files and folders from the home directory reported as new files in the repo.

 For initial installation clone into a temporary folder:
 > git clone --separate-git-dir=$HOME/.local/share/dotfiles https://github.com/oxijas/dotfiles.git tmpdotfiles

 or

-> git clone --separate-git-dir=$HOME/.local/share/dotfiles git@github.com:oxijas/dotfiles.git
+> git clone --separate-git-dir=$HOME/.local/share/dotfiles git@github.com:oxijas/dotfiles.git tmpdotfiles

 Then overwrite existing config
 > rsync --recursive --verbose --exclude '.git' tmpdotfiles/ $HOME/